$E_\infty$-cells and general linear groups of infinite fields

 where $\mathbf{D}^f(\R^n)$ is the subspectrum of the stable building of Definition \ref{def:stable-building} where all summands are free.
 The connectivity of these homotopy orbit spectra therefore control the speed of convergence of this filtration.

 If $\R$ is a connected semi-local ring then projective modules are free, so we have $\gD^f(\R^n) = \gD(\R^n)$.
-The main result of this section is as follows, which corresponds to Theorem \ref{thm:D-and-E}.
+We then have the following.

-\begin{theorem} If $\R$ is a connected semi-local ring with all residue fields infinite, then $H_i(\mathbf{D}(\R^n) \hcoker \mr{GL}_n(\R))=0$ for $i < 2n-2$.
+\begin{theorem} If $\R$ is a connected semi-local ring with all residue fields infinite, then $H_d(\mathbf{D}(\R^n) \hcoker \mr{GL}_n(\R))=0$ for $d < 2n-2$.
 Furthermore, if $\R$ is an infinite field then $H_{2n-2}(\mathbf{D}(\R^n) \hcoker \mr{GL}_n(\R))$ is torsion for $n \geq 2$. \end{theorem}

-Rognes conjectured the stronger statement that for $\R$ a Euclidean domain or local ring the homology of $\gD(\R^n)$ is concentrated in degree $2n-2$ \cite[Conjecture 12.3]{rognesrank}.
+Rognes conjectured the stronger statement that for $\R$ a Euclidean domain or local ring the homology of $\gD(\R^n)$ is concentrated in degree $2n-2$ \cite[Conjecture 12.3]{rognesrank}, and he proved that it vanishes in degrees $>2n-2$ \cite[Theorem 12.1]{rognesrank}.
 Theorem \ref{thm:RognesMain} for the case of local rings would be a consequence of that conjecture.